delta-rho/trelliscope/README.md

 ## License

 This software is currently under the BSD license.
-Please read the [license](https://github.com/hafen/trelliscope/blob/master/LICENSE.md) document.

 ## Acknowledgement